-As we are in a new normal, this is something that needs to be addressed in sport development department of local authorities or the management of the venue, as consultations with Squash members in order to make sure there are new opportunities for them to continue to play Squash locally.
+As we are in a new normal, this is something that needs to be addressed in the sports development department of local authorities or the management of the venue, as consultations with Squash members in order to make sure there are new opportunities for them to continue to play Squash locally.

-Nevertheless, all it takes a bit of imagination to make new Squash provision in a community or city dwelling.
+Nevertheless, it takes a bit of imagination to make new Squash provision in a community or city dwelling.

 Repurposing of old buildings for community Squash benefit

-The UK has a striving farming community, imagine taking an old barn in Sussex or a rural part of Yorkshire and converting it into modern Squash club; planners would see it a great benefit to the local community.
+The UK has a striving farming community, imagine taking an old barn in Sussex or a rural part of Yorkshire and converting it into a modern Squash club; planners would see it as a great benefit to the local community.

 Originally, the site of the Assembly was the head office of Harper Collins, and AXA Real Estate Investment Managers developed the venue in 2017.
 Ironically, the venue is not very far from both Charing Cross Sports Club and Hammersmith Fitness and Squash Centre; both of which have Squash courts.